SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Valleybrook.md

 2. **Explorer’s Archive:** Repository of maps and tales from across Oziria.
 3. **Terraced Orchards:** Cultivation sites of the valley's finest fruits.
 4. **Stone Circles:** Sacred places holding the secrets of Wallabyan ancestry.
-5. **Wooden Bridge Bazaar:** Bustling market displaying [[Valleybrook]]’s finest goods.
+5. **Wooden Bridge Bazaar:** Bustling market displaying Valleybrook’s finest goods.
 6. **Grasswhisper Hall:** Abode of Chief Grasswhisper and meeting point for the Council of Leapers.
 7. **Serenade Springs:** Relaxation and contemplation spots with soft lute melodies.
 8. **Herbmaster’s Haven:** Renowned for producing and trading rare herbs.
 9. **Textile Grove:** Where artisans weave dreams into tangible forms.
 10. **Grassland Memorial:** A tribute to the unity post the Grassland Divide conflict.

-In [[Valleybrook]], the [[Wallabian]]s serve as the heart and soul of exploration, drawing from their rich history and indomitable spirit.
+In Valleybrook, the [[Wallabian]]s serve as the heart and soul of exploration, drawing from their rich history and indomitable spirit.
 Their valley thrives with tales of distant lands, arts, and harmonious coexistence.
-While their past saw moments of internal conflict, their diplomacy and unity have always prevailed, ensuring [[Valleybrook]] remains an emblem of peace and prosperity.
+While their past saw moments of internal conflict, their diplomacy and unity have always prevailed, ensuring Valleybrook remains an emblem of peace and prosperity.

 ## Shops

 1. **Meadow's Bounty General Store:**

-    - **Description:** The hub for day-to-day necessities sourced straight from [[Valleybrook]]'s expansive plains.
+    - **Description:** The hub for day-to-day necessities sourced straight from Valleybrook's expansive plains.
     - **Specialty Items:** Grass-woven baskets, sun-dried fruits, and natural herbal teas.

 2. **Talespun Textiles:**